jaemyl/devlog/index.md

 ## Youtube Javascript Player
 Using exposed custom events like yt-action, yt-navigate, and etc, it seems to be possible to dig the interval of yt-app player

-## Commandline Youtube downloader
+## Commandline Youtube downloaders
-soimort/you-get [link](https://github.com/soimort/you-get) is a command line tool to download youtube video.
+soimort/you-get [link](https://github.com/soimort/you-get) is a command line tool to download youtube written in python fent/node-ytdl-core [link](https://github.com/fent/node-ytdl-core) is another command line downloader written in javascript and any more in github.
+Need to research and find a simple and easy one.

 ---